What did Prop 19 do? Click here.

 Sheri Duffy voted for Prop 19 and now regrets it.
 Sheri believed Prop 19 would protect her from property reassessment and tax increases.
 It didn't!

 Sheri lived in her parents' home and cared for them until they died.
 She and her brother inherited the family home and still live there.
-However, because of Prop 19, the home is reassessment and the taxes are unaffordable!
+However, because of Prop 19, the home is reassessed and the taxes are unaffordable!
 Prop 19 did not protect her like it was advertised.

 Last parent dies.
 Due to long delays, disabled senior citizen on SSI in SF, received 4 tax bills totaling $65,000 due in a matter of months.
 Rough estimate, in 3 years maybe $100,000 will be paid in taxes.
 If they run out of funds, then they may sell?
 How do they get an apartment if they don't qualify because they have no salary?
 In order to be put on low income housing they will have to lose all their assets?
 Or they could stay in the home and reverse mortgage?